navkar/Predictions/README.md

 * Meditation will be part of school education medium.
 * Teachers will be high demand and have more value.
 * Collapse of make-up/fashion/bollywood industry
+* New form of agriculture will be revealed.

 ### 2025 ###

 * Aftermath in USA and asset values will go down.
 Houses and Bond markets will collapse.
 * Only Physical Gold/Silver bar/coins and Bitcoin will work.
 * Covid will move to Animals.
+Mass animal species extinctions are possible.
 * Slaughter free meat will be in vogue.
 * Democratic movement in China
 * Begining of small sized governments.